Prostate cancer is a health concern with significant incidence.

 How it works

-Prostate carcinoma is a malignant (uncontrolled) cell growth that is affecting the prostate gland.
+Prostate carcinoma is an uncontrolled growth of malignant cells affecting the prostate gland.
 The prostate gland is a key component of the male reproductive system.
 It is a gland that’s the size of a walnut and can be found at the front of the rectum under the bladder.

 The prostate gland is meant to envelop the tube responsible for emptying the urine from the bladder.
 This tube is known as the urethra.
 Without the prostate, the male reproductive system won’t be able to create and store fluid that helps generate semen.
 Plus, the body needs the prostate to regulate bladder control.